-Margaret Mac Neil
+Margaret (Maggie) Mac Neil

-In her debut at the FINA World Championships in 2019, Margaret Mac Neil delivered an incredible swim to win the world title in the 100m butterfly.
+In her debut at the World Aquatics Championships in 2019, Mac Neil delivered an incredible swim to win the world title in the 100m butterfly.
 She broke the Canadian, Americas, and Commonwealth record with her time of 55.83 seconds.
 The world championships were her first senior international competition and she defeated Swede Sarah Sjöström – the reigning Olympic champion, four-time world champion, and world record holder – in the final.
 Mac Neil also won a pair of bronze medals with the 4x100m freestyle and 4x100m medley relays, breaking the national records in both.
 She was named Swimming Canada’s Breakout Swimmer of the Year.

 Mac Neil had previously represented Canada at the 2018 Junior Pan Pacific Championships where she set a meet record to win gold in the 100m butterfly.
 She also contributed to three relay medals.
 She had also competed at the 2016 Junior Pan Pacs and 2015 FINA World Junior Championships.

-A Little More About Margaret
+A Little More About Maggie

 Notable International Results

-FINA World Championships: 2019 – GOLD (100m butterfly), BRONZE (4x100m medley relay), BRONZE (4x100m freestyle relay), 5th (4x100m mixed medley relay)
+World Aquatics Championships: 2022 – SILVER (4x100m freestyle relay), BRONZE (4x100m medley relay), SILVER (4x100m mixed freestyle relay); 2019 – GOLD (100m butterfly), BRONZE (4x100m medley relay), BRONZE (4x100m freestyle relay), 5th (4x100m mixed medley relay)